 Oli Gardner expands upon this concept through a powerful analogy — the Toothpaste Trance.
 This is a psychological phenomenon that has, at some point, affected everyone.
 Here’s what happens.
 There is so much choice for the same product that you end up picking at things randomly.
 You’re overwhelmed, stop looking at products for their individual benefits and features, and start to perceive each option as ‘one in the same’.

 There’s a famous experiment involving supermarket jam.
-In 2000, researchers S.S.
+Researchers S.S.
 Inyengar and M.R.
 Leper conducted a study in a supermarket.
 The premise?
 Shoppers could sample the different flavors of jam that were available for purchase.
 The test compared the impact of varying the number of choices between 24 and 6.

 In the case of the 24 flavors, only 3% of those who tasted the samples went on to purchase the jam, compared to a 30% purchase rate when only 6 flavors were available.
 Too many options will only inhibit your customers’ ability to make a clear decision.